jorenvandeweyer/hue.js/docs.md

 ## Class: Hue

 A class that extends eventemitter to alert about the state of your bridge.
-To create a user

 ### new Hue(bridgeId, user)
 - `bridgeId` {String|null} The id of the bridge you want to connect to.
 It is possible to not specify the bridgeId (but not recommended).